-Giri Pathmanaban is a partner in the Silicon Valley office of Latham & Watkins.
-His practice focuses on intellectual property litigation and has included actions pending before federal district courts across the US and the International Trade Commission.
+Giri Pathmanaban focuses on intellectual property litigation and represents clients in actions pending before federal district courts across the US and the International Trade Commission.

 Mr. Pathmanaban received his BE in Computer Science and Engineering from PSG College of Technology, India, his MS in Information Sciences from the University of Michigan, and his JD from Columbia Law School, where he was a Harlan Fiske Stone Scholar and a member of the Columbia Science and Technology Law Review.

-Mr. Pathmanaban’s experience extends to all aspects of litigation, including:
+Mr. Pathmanaban’s experience extends to all aspects of litigation and trial in patent and trade secret cases (in district courts, ITC, and arbitration proceedings), including:

-These cases, proceedings, and appeals have involved a variety of industries and technologies relating to medical devices, computer networking, backup storage technology, semiconductors, lighting control technology, the internet, and data security.
-In appellate matters, Mr. Pathmanaban has drafted briefs and assisted with oral argument preparation.
+These cases, proceedings, and appeals have involved a variety of industries and technologies relating to, medical devices, computer networking, backup storage technology, semiconductors, lighting control technology, the Internet and data security.

 Mr. Pathmanaban is admitted to practice before the United States Patent and Trademark Office (USPTO).

-- Delphix Corp. v.
+Delphix Corp. v.
 Actifio, Inc. (N.D.
 Cal.)
-(D. Mass): Representing Actifio in a nine-patent case involving two jurisdictions.
-Case settled favorably after Delphix’s patents were invalidated in IPR proceedings.
+(D. Mass): Represented Actifio in a massive trade secret and nine-patent case involving two jurisdictions.
+Case settled favorably after Delphix’s patents were invalidated in IPR proceedings

 Representative Prior Matters

-- United Video Properties, Inc. v.
-Amazon.com, Inc. (Fed.
-Cir.): Drafted brief and helped prepare for oral argument for Amazon, and helped secure affirmance of non-infringement by Federal Circuit.
+United Video Properties, Inc. v.
+Amazon.com (Fed.
+Cir.): Drafted brief and helped prepare for oral argument for Amazon, and helped secure affirmance of non- infringement by Federal Circuit

 “PTAB Update: New Motion to Amend Procedures Proposed,” Latham & Watkins Client Alert, October 30, 2018